muthuubalakan/tendermint/docs/architecture/adr-056-proving-amnesia-attack.md

 }
 ```

-This can be either evidence of +2/3 PREVOTES or PRECOMMITS (either warrants the honest node the right to vote) and is valid, among other checks, so long as the PRECOMMIT vote of the node in V2 came after all the votes in the `ProofOfLockChange` i.e. it received +2/3  votes and then voted itself (F is unable to prove this).
+This can be either evidence of +2/3 PREVOTES or PRECOMMITS (either warrants the honest node the right to vote) and is valid, among other checks, so long as the PRECOMMIT vote of the node in V2 came after all the votes in the `ProofOfLockChange` i.e. it received +2/3 votes for a block and then voted for that block thereafter (F is unable to prove this).

 In the event that an honest node receives `PotentialAmnesiaEvidence` it will first `Verify()` it and then will check if it is among the suspected nodes in the evidence.
 If so, it will retrieve the `ProofOfLockChange` and combine it with `PotentialAmensiaEvidence` to form `AmensiaEvidence`: